 The Superintendent or designee shall manage the student assessment program that, at a minimum:

 Overall student assessment data on tests required by State law will be aggregated by the District and reported, along with other information, on the District’s annual report card.
+All reliable assessments administered by the District and scored by entities outside of the District must be (1) reported to ISBE on its form by the 30th day of each school year, and (2) made publicly available to parents and guardians of students.
 Board policy 7:340, Student Records, and its implementing procedures govern recordkeeping and access issues.

 LEGAL REF.: Family Educational Rights and Privacy Act, 20 U.S.C. §1232g.

 REVISED: April 26, 2007; March 30, 2010; March 26, 2015; December 22, 2016